Descent098/markdown-writer/README.md

 runtime.txt; Allows you to specify a python version that heroku will run your app with.

+## Additional info
+The app is using [Quill](https://quilljs.com/) as the primay WSYWIG with [higlight.js](https://highlightjs.org/) for the code embedding module.
+Take a look at both respectively for info on how to configure the editor as you like.

 # Single click deploy
 Once you have created your own app you can just click here to deploy from your repo